FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/particles.md

 If none of `effective` or `formal` describes the data properly, the attribute `type` may be omitted. -->

+## Standardized H5MD-NOMAD elements for particles group

+`species_label`
+:   <a id="species_label_anchor"></a> An element that holds a label (fixed-length string datatype) for each particle.
+This label denotes the fundamental species type of the particle (e.g., the chemical element label for atoms), regardless of its given interactions within the model. **Both** time-independent and time-dependent `species_label` elements are supported.

+`model_label`
+:   An element that holds a label (fixed-length string datatype) for each particle.
+This label denotes the type of particle with respect to the given interactions within the model (e.g., force field) **Currently only time-independent species labels are supported.**

-## Simulation box
+## The simulation box subgroup

-The specification of the simulation box is stored in the group `box`, which must be contained within each of the subgroups of the `particles` group.
+Information about the simulation box is stored in a subgroup named `box`, within the relevant particles group (`all` in our case).
+**Both** time-independent and time-dependent box information are supported (i.e. via the `edges` element).
-Storing the box information at several places reflects the fact that different subgroups may be sampled at different time grids.
-This way, the box information remains associated to a group of particles.
-A specific requirement for `box` groups inside `particles` is that the `step` and `time` datasets exactly match those of the corresponding `position` groups, which must be accomplished by hard-linking the respective datasets.
+Because the `box` group is specific to a particle group of particles, time-dependent boxes **must** contain `step` and `time` datasets that exactly match those of the corresponding `position` group.

-The spatial dimension and the boundary conditions of the box are stored as attributes to the `box` group, e.g., :
+In principal, this should be accomplished by hard-linking the respective datasets.
+In practice, H5MD-NOMAD currently assumes that this is the case (i.e., **the box group `step` and `time` information is unused**), and simply checks that `edges.value` has the same leading dimension as `position`.

+The structure of the `box` group is as follows:

     particles
-     \-- <group1>
+     \-- all
           \-- box
                +-- dimension: Integer[]
                +-- boundary: String[D]